backdrop-contrib/image_effects/README.txt

 masking, etc.

 Furthermore, imagecache_actions extends the administrative interface for image styles by providing additional features.
+It does so in the "Image styles admin" sub module.

 The additional effects that Imagecache Actions provides include:
 - Watermark: place a image with transparency anywhere over a source picture.